Auckland Rugby Union: Honours

+List of Auckland Senior Representative Players (1883 – tbc)

 Other representative teams

 In addition to the Men's 1st XV, the ARU has a number of other representative teams for both Men and Women.
 Their women's team, known as the Auckland Storm, are the most successful women's team in New Zealand.

 Club rugby

-Among the earliest founding clubs in Auckland were Grafton (1874), Ponsonby (1874) and College Rifles (1897), Marist (1908), University (1888), Grammar (1914) and Suburbs (1918).
+The earliest senior foundation clubs in the union were Auckland (1871), North Shore (1873), Grafton (1874), Ponsonby (1874), Newton (1884), Gordon (1884), Albert (1884), College Rifles (1897), University (1888), Marist (1908), Grammar (1914) and Suburbs (1918).
+The following teams all field teams in the Auckland Rugby Union senior rugby competition in its various forms:

+Gallaher Shield

 The premier competition's championship round was renamed the Gallaher Shield in 1922, in memory of Ponsonby, Auckland and New Zealand player Dave Gallaher who captained the 1905 All Blacks, known as The Originals, before retiring after the tour.
 He became the sole selector to the Auckland team, leading the side to eight successive Ranfurly Shield wins, before he served on the All Blacks selection committee from 1907 to 1914.
 He then joined the army at a relatively late age, and was killed in the Passchendaele offensive in 1917 aged 43.
 His Ponsonby side has dominated the Gallaher Shield, winning it 33 times.

 Structure

-The Auckland Rugby Football Union consists of 20 clubs from the Auckland isthmus.
+The Auckland Rugby Football Union currently consists of 20 senior representative clubs from the Auckland isthmus and wider region.
 The premier competition runs from March to August and is split into three segments: the Waka Nathan Challenge Cup from March to May (primarily a pre-season tournament), the Alan McEvoy Round-Robin, and the Championship Round (finals series).